 Are you looking for olivine stone with the potential to save the earth from the CO 2 problem?
 Then read on.

 Olivine is a mineral that contains a lot of magnesium and iron.
-When a rock contains high amounts of magnesium and iron, it may be called an olivine rock.
+When a rock contains high amounts of magnesium and iron, it may be called an olivine stone.

 100% olivine is called peridot, this is a gemstone used in jewelry.
 This type of "olivine" is not suitable for construction applications.